-Pesticide and fertilizer runoff, oil spills, overfishing, and the ever-growing ocean garbage patches and associated microplastics, all threaten marine life survival—a primary protein source for 3 billion people worldwide.
+Pesticide and fertilizer runoff, overfishing, and the ever-growing ocean garbage patches and associated microplastics, all threaten marine life survival—a primary protein source for 3 billion people worldwide.
 Sea level rise due to global warming could displace 187 million people by 2100.

 Despite the danger they pose, these issues receive surprisingly little mainstream attention.
 But some people are working to change that.
 Nonprofit groups are finding unique ways to raise awareness and take action on ocean sustainability.
 Here’s what two organizations in California are doing to ensure the future of our ocean is more sustainable—and left in capable hands.

 Sustainable Ocean Alliance (SOA) in San Francisco is looking to empower a new generation of environmental solutionists, giving them the education, resources, and mentorship they need to become leaders who can make a real impact on our ocean.

 “We have given young people a seat at the table and they are ready to act,” says Daniela Fernandez, Founder and CEO.